SSG-DRD-IOT/google-cloud-iot-core/README.md

 The design priciples can be thought of as a guiding philosophy.
 We will see how Messaging Services.

-These horizontal design principles are sourced from the Wikipedia articule on [Industry 4.0](https://en.wikipedia.org/wiki/Industry_4.0#Design_principles).
+These horizontal design principles are sourced from the Wikipedia article on [Industry 4.0](https://en.wikipedia.org/wiki/Industry_4.0#Design_principles).

 - **Interoperability**: The ability of machines, devices, sensors, and people to connect and communicate with each other via the Internet of Things (IoT)
 - **Information transparency**: The ability of information systems to create a virtual copy of the physical world by enriching digital plant models with sensor data.
 This requires the aggregation of raw sensor data to higher-value context information.